Code-Institute-Submissions/Code-Institute-Project-One/planning/planning.md

 * sign up immediately
 * browse/view the available products easily
-* find out more information about the products
+* find out detailed information and technical specifications about the products
 * option to contact us with further questions

 #### User stories

 * As a customer, I would like to be able to sign up easily so that I can save time browsing
-* As a customer, I would like to be able to view all available products so that I can save time browsing
+* As a customer, I would like to be able to view all available products in a concise format so that I can save time browsing
 * As a customer, I would like detailed information about the products so that I can make an informed decision
 * As a customer, I would like to be able to contact someone with any questions I have about the product so that I have all the information I require